Innovations Journals Policies and Processes

 Identifying information should not be published in written descriptions, photographs, sonograms, CT scans, etc., and pedigrees unless the information is essential for scientific purposes and the patient (or parent or guardian, wherever applicable) gives informed consent for publication.
 Authors should remove patients' names from figures unless they have obtained informed consent from the patients.
-The Journals abide by ICMJE guidelines:

 PEER REVIEW POLICY

 Manuscripts that are considered for publication in this Journal are sent to at least two expert reviewers, with the exception of editorials, commentary, and letters, which are reviewed internally by the Editorial Team only.